 Whiteboards by nature only cover a certain amount of area.
 This means that you can at times be restricted in space.
 They usually have a frame which may at times appear bulky if you are looking to add more than one to your walls.

-Smart Whiteboard Paint can be incorporated seamlessly into your workspace.
+This product can be incorporated seamlessly into your workspace.
 You can create dry erase surfaces that don’t even look like dry erase surfaces when you aren’t using them.
-Whiteboard Paint isn’t just restricted to walls either, apply to doors, desks, cabinets and more.
-Whiteboard paint is adaptable and can be tailored and sized specifically to fit the area you wish to cover.
+With dry erase wall paint you won’t be restricted to walls either, apply to doors, desks, cabinets and more.
+This paint is adaptable and can be tailored and sized specifically to fit the area you wish to cover.

-What Colors Can You Have Your Dry Erase Surfaces In?
+What Colors Can You Have Your Surface In?

 While most of the larger traditional whiteboards are available only in white it is possible to get a whiteboard in a different color.
 However, these often tend to be whiteboards that are smaller and aren’t usually as high quality as some of the others available.